Anshi-12/Speech_recongition/README.md

-# SpeechAI - Advanced Speech Recognition Web Application
+# VoiceScribe - Advanced Speech Recognition Web Application

 SpeechAI is a powerful web application that transforms audio recordings into accurate text transcriptions using cutting-edge AI technology.
 Built with Flask, Bootstrap, and the Wav2Vec 2.0 speech recognition model, this application offers a seamless experience for converting spoken content into written text.